dedetheprogrammer/ig22-23/README.md

 # Informática Gráfica
-Ingenería Informática Unizar 2022-23.
+Ingenería Informática/Computing Engineering Unizar 2022-23.

-# Project Title

 This project is licensed under the terms of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) (GPLv3).
 The GPLv3 is a license that guarantees the freedom to share, use, and modify the software, and requires that any derivative works are also distributed under the same terms.
 A copy of the license can be found in the [LICENSE](LICENSE) file.